Ramakm/ifluencesa/SETUP_GUIDE.md

-# Windsurf Setup Guide
+# Ifluencesa Setup Guide

-This guide will walk you through setting up Windsurf locally for development.
+This guide will walk you through setting up Ifluencesa locally for development.

 ## 📋 Prerequisites